hexcowboy/saloon/README.md

 # Saloon

-⚠️ I am pausing development until Docker adds support for host network mode (see https://github.com/docker/roadmap/issues/238) or some other workaround is presented.

 Saloon is a hacking environment that is rapidly available in the Docker cloud.
-Compared to the estimated 30 minute setup with Kali or Parrot, Saloon takes roughly 2 minutes to install.
+Compared to the estimated 30 minute setup with Kali or Parrot, Saloon takes roughly 5 minutes to install.

 ## 🚀 Installation